-- Daily departures from 28th March to 2nd November.
+- Departures every Monday and Friday from 28th March to 2nd November.

 - The itinerary may change depending on weather conditions, the presence and position of the animals and the physical aptitude of participants.

 - The prices include VAT and taxes and are subject to change.